ReproNim/SemanticCBCL/README.md

 convert the real data into the NIDM format.
 Just replace the *fake_Data/abcd_cbcl01_simdata.tsv* with the *real_data.tsv*.
 Note, the data files you get from NDA are tab-separated, but given the *.txt* extension.
 Before running the above command, move your rename (or copy, if you prefer) the *real_data.txt* to *real_data.tsv*.
 The ABCD CBCL datafile is big (~12000 subjects, multiple sessions, depending on which release you have).
-So the above command can take a long time on the read data (TODO: include time estimate here...).
+So the above command can take a long time on the read data (~20 minutes on a MacBook Pro).

 ### More about PyNIDM